sablier-labs/docs/docs/reference/lockup/04-access-control.md

 ---
 id: "access-control"
-sidebar_position: 5
+sidebar_position: 4
 title: "Access Control"
 ---

-With the exception of the [admin functions](/docs/concepts/08-governance.md), all functionalities in Sablier can only be triggered by users.
+With the exception of the [admin functions](/docs/concepts/08-governance.md), all functionalities in Lockup can only be triggered by users.
 The Protocol Admin has no control over any stream or any part of the protocol.

 This article will provide a comprehensive overview of the actions that can be performed on streams once they are